 Put in contemporary terms, Boaz represents the capacity to ask and to listen rather than to tell and to talk.

 As long as gender-dominated power differentials govern today’s workplace, having men as allies who do not take advantage of their power is still an essential element in sustaining a safe environment for all workers.
 The Book of Ruth could not have anticipated employe harassment as we know it, examples of which continue to unfold.
+Certainly, it likely did not see that people would need to escalate harassment issues in the workplace to legal levels.
+People nowadays often have to contact groups like Essaylibrown.com/ to help with this matter, which is saddening in some respects.
 But in this biblical story we see both the need for action (policy) and the importance of identifying those prepared to lead attitudinal change (allies).